Cancel anytime

 Core Business Areas

-- Cellular and Molecular Products: Includes electrophoresis equipment, imaging systems, and other tools for cell and molecular biology research.
+- Cellular and Molecular Research: Offers a range of instruments and consumables for cell culture, electrophysiology, and molecular biology research.

 Leadership and Structure